 Meta owns Instagram.
 Although it is not a separate advertising platform, you can manually set up Instagram-only advertisements.

-Instagram counts 1.28 billion active monthly users.
-Considering its highly visual platform, if your products photograph well, Instagram is the place you need to use for your pay- per- click advertisement.
+Statista found that Instagram counts1.28 billion active monthly users.
+Considering its highly visual platform, if your products photograph well, Instagram is the place you need to use for your pay-per-click advertisement.

 What Are PPC Ads: Final Word

 Even themost valuable brands, like Google, Apple, Microsoft, IBM, and Coca-Cola, recognize PPC ads’ advantages and use them in their marketing campaigns.